-The pattern can be any string that you want to compare and can contain underscore and percent signs to help you in matching multiple cases.
-When no such signs are mentioned in the pattern and are a plain string then LIKE behaves the same as that of equals operator.
-When underscore is there then that position can be occupied by any other character in the original string to be matched.
+The pattern can be any string that you want to compare and contain underscore and percent signs to match multiple cases.
+When no such signs are mentioned in the pattern and are a plain string, then the Like behaves the same as that of an equal operator.
+When the underscore is there, then that position can be occupied by any other character in the original string to be matched.
 While the percent sign makes sure that there can be the presence of zero or more characters wherever it is mentioned.
 Let us study all these cases one by one.

 Examples to Implement of PostgreSQL Like

-Let us create one example and insert few records in the table to learn how we can use a LIKE expression for pattern matching.
+Let us create one example and insert a few records in the table to learn how to use a LIKE expression for pattern matching.
 Open your PostgreSQL command-line prompt and enter the following command to create a table named educba:

 CREATE TABLE educba

 (id INTEGER PRIMARY KEY,

-Let us insert some values in educba table using the following statement:
+Let us insert some values in the educba table using the following statement:

 Let us create a simple select query statement to retrieve all the records from the educba table.
 Our query statement will be as follows.

 SELECT * FROM educba;

 Here, * represents all the columns to be retrieved and firing above query results in the following output:

 Example #4 – String Matching a String

-Let us take a pattern without any underscore or percent sign in it and match it with LIKE expression.
+Let us take a pattern without any underscore or percent sign in it and match it with a LIKE expression.

 SELECT technologies FROM educba WHERE technologies LIKE 'jav';

 As there is no record with a technologies column having jav value, it returns zero rows.

 Let us now fire the following query.

 SELECT * FROM educba WHERE technologies LIKE 'java';

 There are two records with java named technologies; hence two records are retrieved.

 Example #6 – String Matching with _ in a Pattern

 Now, we will retrieve all the records that will have underscore for the first position and then the string SQL for technologies column value.
 For this, we will fire the following query statement –

 SELECT * FROM educba WHERE technologies LIKE '_sql';